Playstation 5 preorders and pricing | CNN Underscored

-Sony finally showed off the PlayStation 5 this summer, but now we finally have the details you’ve been waiting for.
+Sony finally showed off the PlayStation 5 this summer, but at long last have the details you’ve been waiting for.
 The PlayStation 5 will launch on November 12 in the United States and is priced competitively with the Xbox Series X and Xbox Series S. (Hint: They also drop in November.)

 Preorders are expected to start tomorrow, September 17, from some retailers, and we’ll dive into that a bit more below.
 For now, let’s talk about the PS5.